-1. Branchline weighting
+1. Branch line weighting

-Branchlines should be weighted to sink the baited hooks rapidly out of the diving range of feeding seabirds.
-Weighted lines sink faster and more consistently, resulting in dramatic reductions in seabird attacks on baited hooks and seabird mortality; no negative effect has been demonstrated on the catch rate of fishes.
-Continued refinement of line weighting configurations (mass, number and position of weights and materials) through controlled research and application in fisheries, is encouraged to find configurations that are most safe, practical and effective.
+Weights will shorten but not eliminate the zone behind the vessel in which birds can be caught.
+Branch lines should be weighted to sink the baited hooks rapidly out of the diving range of feeding seabirds.
+Weighted lines sink faster and more consistently, resulting in dramatic reductions in seabird attacks on baited hooks.
+Scientific studies have demonstrated that branch line weighting configurations with more mass close to the hook sinks the hooks most rapidly, reduces seabird attacks on baits and consequently is most likely to reduce mortalities.
+Studies of a range of weighting regimes, including regimes with weight at the hook, have shown no negative effect on target catch rates.
+Continued refinement of line weighting configurations (mass, number and position of weights and materials) with regard to effectively reducing seabird bycatch and safety concerns through controlled research and application in fisheries, is encouraged.